slotix/dbconvert-streams-website/docs/guide/install.md

 ---
-title: Install DBConvert Stream.
+title: Install DBConvert Streams.
-description: How to DBConvert Stream Platform.
+description: How to install DBConvert Streams.
 layout: doc
 lastUpdated: true
 ---
 # {{ $frontmatter.title }}

-There are different ways to install or run DBConvert Stream:
+There are different ways to install or run DBConvert Streams:
 - Zip archive.
 - Docker